cou2jpn/redmine_watchers_by_group/README.md

 ## Version Compatibility

-Compatible with Redmine 1.4.x. (not tested in 2.x)
+Compatible with Redmine 1.4.x. and 2.x

 ## Thanks